The AAP recommends iron-fortified foods for babies: Is it really safe?

-The American Academy of Pediatricians advises doctors to recommend that parents feed their baby iron-fortified formula and iron-fortified cereal between the ages of 6 – 24 months old.
+The American Academy of Pediatricians (AAP) advises doctors to recommend that parents feed their baby iron-fortified formula and iron-fortified cereal between the ages of 6 to 24 months old.1

 This is because:

-- Iron is absolutely necessary for the adequate movement of oxygen to all the tissues in our body.
+- Iron is absolutely necessary for the adequate movement of oxygen to all the tissues in your body.

-- Iron helps to form hemoglobin, which is the oxygen transport system in our blood.
+- Iron helps to form hemoglobin, which is the oxygen transport system in your blood.

-As it turns out, research shows that iron-fortified foods promote the growth of intestinal bugs.
-Not only that, but the consumption of iron-fortified foods during infancy can alter the environment of the gut and affect overall immune function.
+As it turns out, research shows that iron-rich foods for babies may promote the growth of intestinal bugs.2 Not only that, but the consumption of iron-fortified foods during infancy may alter the environment of the gut and affect overall immune function.3

-- Infants that are fed iron-fortified formula or who are given supplemental iron drops have a high amount of Escherichia coli in their stools.
+- Infants that are fed iron-fortified formula or who are given supplemental iron drops have a high amount of Escherichia coli in their stools.3,4

-- The E. coli present in the stools of babies that receive supplemental iron is significantly higher than exclusively breastfed infants.
+- The E. coli present in the stools of babies that receive supplemental iron is significantly higher than exclusively breastfed infants.4

-- Exclusively breastfed infants who receive no iron supplementation have predominately Lactobacillus (a friendly bacteria) in their stools.
-(1)
+- Exclusively breastfed infants who receive no iron supplementation have predominately Lactobacillus (a friendly bacteria) in their stools.5